Decide whether you need an extended car warranty using our helpful guide.

 Dealership Vs. Third-Party Extended Warranty

 In general, purchasing an extended warranty from a dealership will cost much more than an extended warranty from a reputable extended car warranty company because of the name recognition.
-One advantage of purchasing an extended warranty through a car manufacturer is that they will cover your vehicle’s repairs with brand-name parts.
+One advantage of purchasing an extended warranty through a car manufacturer is that the covered repairs are done with brand-name parts.
+A third-party warranty will often let you choose your own repair shop, while a manufacturer's extended warranty often states in the fine print that you have to visit one of the brand's repair facilities.

 However, our review team has found that extended warranties from third-party providers work just as well for most customers and also save them considerable amounts of money.